 5.1 Don’t Edit With Fingers!

-One of the things that you will need to bear in mind with Office 2013 is that although the new Metro-style user interface is intended for use by fingers, it isn’t perfect for this use.
+One of the things that you will need to bear in mind with Office 2013 is that although the new Modern-style user interface is intended for use by fingers, it isn’t perfect for this use.

 This is typified in PowerPoint 2013, where you should be very careful about using anything other than the traditional mouse and keyboard to create and edit new presentations.
 Elements such as the window controls in the top-right, the zoom slider at the bottom and even the touch mode switch are clunky and difficult to access with fingers.

-If your tablet has a stylus, then use this, but certainly don’t rely on your fingers!
+If your tablet has a stylus, then use this, but certainly, don’t rely on your fingers!

 5.2 New Look Presenter View

-Thanks to the Metro look for PowerPoint, Presenter View has a brand new look.
+Thanks to the Modern look for PowerPoint, Presenter View has a brand new look.
 Aimed at users who will be displaying their presentations via a projector or large display it offers a different view to the one being displayed.
-The Presenter View enables the user to plan ahead by displaying notes about the slide and providing a preview of the next, and offers various other controls, including a pen tool for drawing the audience’s attention to a particular slide or detail.
+The Presenter View enables the user to plan ahead by displaying notes about the slide and providing a preview of the next and offers various other controls, including a pen tool for drawing the audience’s attention to a particular slide or detail.